A Critic's Meta-Review: 4/5

 Plot

 Following his typical style, Burroughs begins the text with a frame story that explains how he came into possession of the novel.
-Following the conclusion of the first book, A Princess of Mars, where John Carter was unwillingly transported back to Earth, The Gods of Mars begins with his arrival back on Barsoom after a decade long separation from Dejah Thoris, their unborn child, and the Red Martian people whom he has adopted as his own.
-Unfortunately, Carter arrives in the one place on Barsoom in the Valley Dor, which is considered the place of Barsoomian afterlife and allows no one to depart from it.
+Following the conclusion of the first book, A Princess of Mars, where John Carter was unwillingly transported back to Earth, The Gods of Mars begins with his arrival back on Barsoom after a decade-long separation from Dejah Thoris, their unborn child, and the Red Martian people whom he has adopted as his own.
+Unfortunately, Carter arrives in the one place on Barsoom in the Valley Dor, considered the place of the Barsoomian afterlife and allows no one to depart from it.
 The story is continued in the third book, The Warlord of Mars.

 Gods of War by Edgar Rice Burroughs (1875-1950).
 Published by planksip